Team Up is looking for dynamic volunteer tutors to help transform the future prospects of underperforming pupils from disadvantaged backgrounds.

-Not only will you have a meaningful experience and learn new skills, you will also be able to receive a personalised reference, career mentor, accredited leadership award and access to free seminars/workshops.
+Not only will you have a meaningful experience and learn new skills, you will also be able to receive a personalised reference, and have access to a career mentor and free seminars/workshops.

 This is an opportunity to expand your professional network, enhance your CV and improve your employability - all whilst tutoring young people from low-income backgrounds!